KieranBest/Final-Year-Project/Documentation.md

 #### Objectives

+> Every Milestone Objective will have a number next to it displaying its difficulty as a weight.

 ##### Milestone 1 Objective

 Create a Minimum Viable Product (MVP) and be able to produce it to potential users to attain feedback on usability and potential features.